 The increasing popularity of emoji usage brings that search to their virtual doorstep.
 Now they can analyze the use of emoticons in a tweet and determine if there is an intent to purchase behind that tweet.
 Matching a promotional offer to a particular emoji present in a tweet shows that a company is paying attention and working to identify consumer needs.
 This is why emoji marketing campaigns are becoming more and more popular.
 Reacting quickly to an emoticon tweet with a beneficial reply can be just enough to give a company a competitive advantage over the competition.
 It can also help companies create brand awareness strategies.
 The more they respond quickly to emojis, the greater reputation they’ll have as being successfully modern with a fantastic digital presence.
 Another benefit of using emojis in marketing is it also works to add value to the consumer experience and paves the way for a sales conversion to take place.

 A Final Thought

 As with any new social media channel activity, it will take some time to get use to targeting consumers by the emojis they place in twitter posts.
 Consumers may feel a bit odd at first when tweeting a beer emoji and then receiving responses from beverage companies in the geographical area.
 Over time, it could be a beneficial way for companies and consumers to correspond with one another, which would change the way traditional marketing works using emoji marketing.

 Twitter’s new plan takes the place of traditional hashtag targeting for companies.
-Before the emoji interest took shape, companies could target consumers through their use of hashtags in tweet messages.
+Before the quirky emoji interest took shape, companies could target consumers through their use of hashtags in tweet messages.
 Those hashtags indicated the existence of a pressing problem the target market audience needs at the moment.
 Emojis will now take center stage in providing insights into consumer thoughts.
 Considering consumers send approximately six billion emojis a day, Twitter’s new plan seems to be a step in the right direction for company marketing activities.